hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 Compared with other ways like download directly, APIs are useful in the following cases:

 * The data is changing quickly.
 It doesn't need you to re-download it every minute - this will take a lot of bandwidth, and be pretty slow, the data we get through api is always up to date (unless you specify).
-* Usually, the data sets return from APIs are usually can be directly convert to csv or json, which is more structural and clean, you don't need to spend a lot of time to clean and find the data compared with request from `.html`.
+* Usually, the data sets return from APIs are usually can be directly convert to CSV or JSON, which is more structural and clean, you don't need to spend a lot of time to clean and find the data compared with request from `.html`.
 * You can filter the data you want instead of download a large of data set.

 Generally, different websites have different APIs methods to request the data.
 For example, the APIs of [USGS](https://earthquake.usgs.gov/fdsnws/event/1/) and [Douban](https://developers.douban.com/wiki/?title=api_v2) is a url, and you can change some parameters in the url to get the different data.
 While, the twitter api is a set of tokens and keys, you can call different functions to get different data.